 For more information, see Schedule 59 of the Canada Revenue Agency's corporation income tax return (T2), in which you are required to report the non-qualified securities.

-If the security options you provide as an employer are subject to the new rules, you can elect to designate securities to be issued or sold under the agreement (including securities whose value does not exceed the $200,000 limit) as non-qualified securities.
+If the security options you provide as an employer are subject to the new rules, you can elect to designate securities whose value does not exceed the $200,000 limit to be issued or sold under the agreement as non-qualified securities.
 If a security option concerns a non-qualified security, the employee cannot claim the security option deduction in their income tax return.
 In this case, you can deduct an amount equal to the value of the security option benefit that is included in the employee's income when calculating your taxable income, under certain conditions.

 If you designate securities as non-qualified securities under federal legislation, the securities are also considered non-qualified securities under Québec legislation.
 If you do not make a designation under federal legislation, you cannot make one under Québec legislation.